ASTRO-POLIS/polis/for_discussion/POLIS_structure_suggestions.md

 # Level 1

-## Observing site - This is the lowest level of 3 layers of nesting for the observatory/telescope/instrument database we are currently compiling.
-The observing site itself will have the types defined previously by the Starcluster team (e.g. Ground based, space based, balloon etc.).
+## Observing site

+This is the lowest level of 3 layers of nesting for the observatory/telescope/instrument database we are currently compiling.
+The observing site itself will have the types defined previously by the StarCluster team (e.g. Ground based, space based, balloon etc.).
 We concentrate firstly on ground based observatories with the following tags.
 Follow up editions of this document for other types of observatory will be presented soon.

 - **Official name:** (Official name of the observatory e.g. Siding springs, Paranal etc.)
 - **Type:** Fixed, ground-based observatory